anoshenko/rui/README.md

 Items in this container are arranged as a list.
 The position of the children can be controlled.
 For this, ListLayout has a number of properties

+### "content" property

+The "content" property (Content constant) defines an array of child Views.
+This property is inherited from ViewsContainer.
+Just like for ViewsContainer, this property can be assigned the following data types:

+* View (converts to []View containing one View);
+* []View;
+* string (converts to []View containing one TextView);
+* []string (converts to []View containing TextView);
+* []any - this array must contain only View and string.

+However, in addition to these data types, the "content" property of a ListLayout can be assigned an implementation of the ListAdapter interface.

+ListAdapter is used to create child Views and is declared as

+	type ListAdapter interface {
+		ListSize() int
+		ListItem(index int, session Session) View
+	}

+Accordingly, the functions of this interface must return the number of elements and View of the i-th element.

+ListAdapter creates child Views when the "content" property is set.
+To recreate child elements, ListLayout has the UpdateContent() property.
+This method deletes all child Views and creates them again using the ListAdapter.

+Attention!
+When calling the UpdateContent() method, data from old Views is not transferred to newly created ones.
+You must do this manually.

+If the "content" property is not assigned to the ListAdapter, then the UpdateContent() method does nothing.

+You can also call the UpdateContent method using the global function

+	func UpdateContent(view View, subviewID ...string)

 ### "orientation" property

 The "orientation" int property (Orientation constant) specifies how the children will be positioned